Greedy Algorithm almost Dominates in Smoothed Contextual Bandits: Overview: Key Techniques

 We use the same technique to handle \FreqGreedy.
 To treat both greedy algorithms at once, we define a template that unifies them.
 A bandit algorithm is called \emph{\GreedyStyle} if it divides the timeline in batches of Y consecutive rounds each, in each round $t$ chooses some estimate $\theta_t$ of $\theta$, based only on the data from the previous batches, and then chooses the best action according to this estimate, so that $a_t = \argmax_a \theta_t\tran x_{a,t}$.
 Lemma~\ref{lem:simulation} extends to any \GreedyStyle algorithm.

 The analysis of \FreqGreedy requires an additional step.
 We consider a hypothetical \GreedyStyle algorithm which separates data collection and reward collection: it receives feedback based on the actions of \fg, but collects rewards based on the (batched) Bayesian-greedy selection rule.
 We analyze this hypothetical algorithm using Lemma~\ref{lem:simulation}, and then argue that its Bayesian regret cannot be much smaller than that of \fg.
-Intuitively, this is because the two algorithms form almost identical estimates of $\theta$, differing only in the fact that the hypothetical algorithm uses the prior $\prior$ as well as the data.
-We show that this difference amounts to effects on the order of $1/t$, which add up to a maximal difference of $O(\log T)$ in Bayesian regret.
-This implies our regret bounds for \fg.
+Intuitively, this is because the two algorithms form very similar estimates of $\theta$, differing only in the fact that the hypothetical algorithm uses the prior $\prior$ as well as the data.
+Due to this similarity, we show that the numerical difference between the two estimates at time $t$ is at most $\tilde{O}(1/t)$, even though either estimate is typically $\Omega(1/\sqrt{t})$ away from $\theta$.
+This adds up to a maximal difference of $O(\log T)$ in Bayesian regret between the two algorithms, and completes our regret bounds for \fg.